currawong-project/libcw/README.md

 - Look more closely at the way of identify an in-stmt src-net or a out-stmt in-net.
 It's not clear there is a difference between specifying  `_` and the default behaviour.
 Is there a way to tell it to search the entire network from the root?
-Isn't that what '_' is supposed to do.
+Isn't that what '_' is supposed to do?

 Host Environments:
 ------------------